Toronto police ask for budget increase to more equitably beat up residents - The Beaverton

 Further, Lonkowski says an increase in fitness training would be needed across the force in order to effectively bludgeon cocaine-fueled executives and tech bros.

 But in other instances, the force can quickly adapt.
-“Preparing officers to assault white women is easier,” says Lonkowski, “as the already has ample experience that it could lend.”
+“Preparing officers to assault white is easier,” says Lonkowski, “as the already has ample experience that it could lend.”